Completed Pilot Projects

 Dr. Gopalakrishnapillai’s pilot project aims to fill this gap by providing preclinical basis for the use of metformin to supplement existing chemotherapy.
 This study will also help researchers understand how metformin kills AML cells.

-Shannon Lennon-Edwards, PhD
+Shannon Lennon, PhD

 University of Delaware